 The executive functions

-For a long time in sport, the attributes of strength, speed, endurance and technique were considered decisive characteristics that were used to judge talent.
-In top-class sport, however, it is now the case that many people are similarly good at these skills.
-That is why cognition has come to the fore.
+For a long time, the attributes of strength, speed, endurance and technique were considered to be decisive characteristics in sport, which were used to assess talent.
+In top-level sport, however, it is now the case that many are equally good at these skills.
+This is why cognition has moved to the forefront.

 The difference in information processing speed offers great potential for improvement and is particularly important in football.
-As a player you always find yourself in pressure situations.
-In order to free yourself from these, it is important to assess them quickly and correctly.
+As a player, you are constantly put under pressure.
+In order to escape from these, it is important to assess them quickly and correctly.
 The executive functions are responsible for this.

 The executive functions can be divided into three different basic functions: